In-patient luxury rehab center in Thailand

 Who is most likely to have Intermittent explosive disorder?

-Men are more likely to have intermittent explosive disorder than women.
+Men are more likely to develop intermittent explosive disorder.
 The average age of onset of IED is 17 years, but it ranges from 13 to 23 years in different countries.
-Persons who grew up in an unstable home are more likely to have an IED.
+Individuals who grew up in an unstable home are more likely to have an IED.
 For example, some people were exposed to aggressive behavior and verbal or physical abuse in childhood.

-Unemployed persons have higher odds of developing IED as well as men and women who are divorced or separated.
+Unemployed individuals have higher odds of developing IED as well as individuals who experienced divorce or marital separation.
 Moreover, individuals with other mental health problems and persons with substance use disorders are also at risk of developing IED.

 What other conditions are possible to co-occur with Intermittent explosive disorder?